kulneev/Induction-/README.md

 #### 🤝 Peer-to-Peer & Interactive Sessions
 Simultaneously, **peer-to-peer learning sessions** and **interactive classes by seniors and faculty** were conducted.
 These sessions made learning more engaging and collaborative. 📘

 ---
+### 📅 Induction Program - Day 5

+#### 🧪 Expert Lecture by Mr. Jasvir Singh Sekhon
+We had an enriching lecture by **Mr. Jasvir Singh Sekhon**, *District Resource Person - STEM*, held in the **Auditorium**.
+His talk opened new perspectives on science, technology, engineering, and mathematics, inspiring students to think innovatively. 🧠✨

+#### 📖 Session by Dr. Lakhvir Singh Khana
+Following this, **Dr. Lakhvir Singh Khana**, *Incharge - CML*, delivered an engaging lecture in the **Auditorium**.
+The session focused on learning resources, library orientation, and how to utilize the Central Library (CML) effectively. 📚💡
+---
+### 📅 Induction Program - Day 7

+#### 🧭 Lecture by Dr. Amit Kamra
+The day began with an informative session by **Dr. Amit Kamra**, *Incharge - DMC*, in the **Auditorium**.
+The session highlighted the role of the Departmental Monitoring Committee (DMC) and how it supports students throughout their academic journey. 📝🎯

+#### 🙌 Lecture by Dr. Parminder Singh
+Next, **Dr. Parminder Singh**, *Dean - Student Welfare*, addressed the students in the **Auditorium**.
+He emphasized the importance of mental well-being, student support services, and creating a positive environment for all. 💬🧘‍♂️

+#### 🧾 Lecture by Dr. Randhir Singh
+To conclude the day, **Dr. Randhir Singh** delivered a detailed lecture on **"Conduct of Examination"** in the **Auditorium**.
+He guided students on exam protocols, fairness, and academic integrity. 🏛️📑
+---
 ### 💭 Final Thoughts: